kitft/funsearch/README.md

    - Comma-separated input data
    - The files are expected to contain a list with at least one element
    - Elements will be passed to the `solve()` method one by one
+   - As it stands, we simply sum over the scores of each input.
+We may want to consider changing this, to appropriately weight the different results.

 Examples of valid INPUTS:
 - 8